The Impact Of Adverse Childhood Experiences-đź’ś

 - Focus on protective factors like stable housing, creating a safe environment, and access to healthcare services.

-- Participate in community programs such as counseling or parenting classes offered by local groups like the Oakland County Healthy Families program.
+- Participate in community programs such as counseling or parenting classes offered by local Detroit organizations.
 They provide tools which can help build resilience.

 - Promote positive childhood experiences for children in your care that bring joy, stability, and opportunities for learning and growth.